-\ Downtown building conversions to Live/Work are governed by a June 1999 ordinance which regulates and designates a specific downtown area for this type of conversion, regardless of General Plan Land Use Classification.
-See "Residentially-Oriented Live Work" regulations.
+^{} Downtown building conversions to Live/Work are governed by a June 1999 ordinance which regulates and designates a specific downtown area for this type of conversion, regardless of General Plan Land Use Classification.
+See "Residentially Oriented Live Work" regulations.

-The Mixed Use Waterfront Classification is superceded by the Estuary Policy Plan Land Use Classifications.
+The Mixed Use Waterfront Classification is superseded by the Estuary Policy Plan Land Use Classifications.
 See Table 2A.

-\\ &quot;Shopping Center" is defined as a Non-residential facility type, but is not listed as permitted or conditionally permitted in any zone.
-This definition is used in conjunction with 1000' foot rule for Fast-Food Restaurants (Section 17.102.210(E)(1)).
+^{ &}quot;Shopping Center" is defined as a Non-residential facility type, but is not listed as permitted or conditionally permitted in any zone.
+This definition is used in conjunction with 1000' foot rule for Fast-Food Restaurants (Section 17,102.210(E)(1)).

-\\\The permitted, conditionally permitted, and prohibited activities for the Housing and Business Mix classification are always determined by the underlying zoning designation.
-The HBX-1 and HBX-2 zoning designations have been adopted by the City Council to implement the Housing and Business Mix LUTE classification.
+^{} This table only applies to the Institution General Plan Classification due to updates to the Zoning Ordinance.
+The permitted, conditionally permitted, and prohibited activities for the Housing and Business Mix, General Industrial and Transportation, and Central Business District General Plan classifications are always determined by the underlying zoning designation.
+Zoning designations have been adopted by the City Council to implement these General Plan classifications.